MarcialBot/khrismarcial/src/pages/index.md

 heading: I build strategies and websites.
 subheading: With the help of a lot of coffee.
 mainpitch:
-  title: Learn With Me.
+  title: I'm Khris Marcial.
-  description: "I'm Khris.
-I write about new technologies, projects I'm working
+  description: "I write about new technologies, projects I'm working on, and
-    on, and digital marketing.
+    digital marketing.
 Learning new things and taking on new and interesting projects has been my passion.
-What I want in life is
-    simple:  Create things I'm passionate about and help people. "
+What I want in life is simple:  Create things I'm passionate about and help people. "
 description: I'm a problem solver/fullstack software engineer/writer/seo.
 I've helped businesses like Sandals, Jumio, and TeamiBlends grow their websites through SEO and PR strategies.
 Interested in a website or digital strategy?